fab13n/jsonschema_cn/README.md

   of notation vs. size of generated schema as a clue, plus the presence of such a somment at a higher level in the tree.
 * Implementation:
-    * write proper constructors for tree nodes.
-    * get `?` markers in grammar to the top level.
+    * bubble up `?` markers in grammar to the top level.
-    * factorize visit of symbol-separated lists, optional suffixes.
-    * rename Pointer->Reference.
+    * make lazy `jsonschema` property available everywhere.
+    * tolerate overlapping definitions as long as overlapping defs are equal (relay on lazy `jsonschema` prop + Python dict equality).
 * Syntax sugar:
     * optional marker: `foobar?` is equivalent to `foobar|null`.
 Not sure whether it's worth it, the difference between a missing